 With this service, you don't need to make incoming requests.
-All you need to do is install our Load generator on your on-premise servers.
-This agent will give your servers a "heartbeat" - by sending outgoing requests to BlazeMeter to check if any tests have been started.
+All you need to do is install our agent on your on-premise servers.
+This agent will give your servers a "heartbeat" by sending outgoing requests to BlazeMeter to check if any tests have been started for this private location.
 If they have, BlazeMeter will respond with instructions for these servers.

-Your Load generators will then traffic to your application, while sending data back to BlazeMeter so you have full access to our real-time reporting.
+Your load generators will then send traffic to your application while sending data back to BlazeMeter, so you have full access to our real-time reporting.

 Here are some terms that you'll need to know:

 - Private Location - This is your on-premise environment.
 Formerly known as a 'harbor'.

 - Agent - Any server you install our agent on is an agent within a private location.
 These are your load generators.
 Formerly known as a 'ship'.

 Error: Don't Have Permission?

 Depending on what type of BlazeMeter plan you are subscribed to, if you try to create a new Private Location, you may be met with the error "You don't have the permission to create a private location in this workspace" followed by "Please contact your account admin to enable this feature".